dimagi/commcare-hq/corehq/apps/es/REINDEX_PROCESS.md

     2. Copy the checkpoint ids for the pillows that depend on the index you are about to swap.
 For every index_cname run:

         ```
         cchq <env> django-manage elastic_sync_multiplexed copy_checkpoints <index_cname>
         ```
-    3. We will now swap the indexes in settings to  make the primary index as secondary and vice versa.
+    3. Swap the indexes in settings to make the primary index the secondary index and vice versa.
     Update `environments/<env>/public.yml`, set
         ```
         ES_APPS_INDEX_SWAPPED = True